Brewcity Cattery

 about the breed

 Ragdolls are a medium to large size breed of cat, known for their bunny soft fur and calm, relaxed personality.
 They got the name Ragdoll by the founder of the breed, Ann Baker, because they would flop over when picked up like a ragdoll toy.
-They have stunning big blue eyes and come in threee different markings, bicolor, colorpoint, and mitted.
+They have stunning big blue eyes and come in three different markings, bicolor, colorpoint, and mitted.
 Ragdolls are considered the dogs of the cat world.
 They are one of the most popular breeds of purebred cats in America.

 Why a ragdoll?